 - Blue = Optional

-In the fields 1-5, the principal (person naming the agent) will need to enter their name, street address, city, and state.
+In the fields 1-5, the principal will need to enter their name, street address, city, and state.
 For fields 5-8, they will need to enter their agent’s full name, street address, city, and state.
-Fields 9-12 are for the agent’s contact information, including the agent’s home, work, and cell phone numbers, and their email address.
+Fields 9-12 are for the agent’s contact information, including their home, work, and cell phone numbers, and their email address.

-The principal can specify certain actions/topics the agent cannot make decisions regarding.
-This section is optional, and can be left blank if the principal does not intend to limit what the agent can do.
+The principal can specify certain powers and duties that the agent does not have the authority to perform.
+This section is optional, and can be left blank if the principal does not intend to limit their agent’s powers.

 The form provides space for listing up to two (2) alternate agents.
-Should something happen to the main agent, the first alternate agent would resume responsibility, and so on should the first alternate agent be unable to represent the principal.
-The field is optional – it is not a requirement that the principal names secondary agents, although it is highly recommended.
-For each alternate agent, the principal will need to write their name, phone number, and address.
+Should something happen to the main agent, the first alternate agent would assume responsibility.
+If the first alternate agent is unavailable or can no longer serve as agent, the second alternate agent would step in.
+This entire section is optional; it is not a requirement that the principal names secondary agents, however, it is highly recommended.
+For each alternate agent, the principal will need to provide their name, phone number, and address.

-For the first (1st) section, write the address/location where the original POA will be stored.
+Using the first four (4) fields, enter the address/location where the original POA will be stored.
 If it will remain in the principal’s home, the exact location should be specified.
-For example, if it will be placed in an office, write which room, desk, and drawer it can be found in.
+For example, if it will be placed in an office, enter which room, desk, and drawer it can be found in.

-For the second (2nd) section, specify the name(s) of ALL individuals and entities that will be given a copy of the POA.
-It is very important this is noted, as the principal would need to reach out to everyone that received a copy should the principal intend to revoke the form.
+Using the subsequent four (4) fields, specify the names of ALL individuals and entities that will be given a copy of the POA.
+It is very important this section is completed, as the principal would need to reach out to everyone that received a copy if they revoke the form.

-This section is optional.
-If the principal wants to make the POA automatically terminate on a certain date, they will need to:
+The “Duration” section of the POA document is optional.
+If the principal wants to make the POA automatically terminate on a certain date, they will need to provide the following:

-- Write their initials AND check the box; and
+- Inscribe their initials AND check the box; and

-- Write the day, month, and year in which the power of attorney will expire.
+- Enter the date (day, month, and year) on which the power of attorney will expire.

 Step 6 – Signing

-Because the signing process is dependent on the requirements in which the principal resides, the 50-state signing requirements should be referenced.
+Because the signing process is dependent on the requirements of the state in which the principal resides, the list of signing requirements should be referenced.
 The principal will need to have the form notarized or signed by two (2) witnesses.
-On the fourth (4th) page, the parties will need to write the:
+On the fourth (4th) page, the parties will need to provide the following information:

-- Date in which the form is being signed;
+- Date on which the form is being signed.

-- Signed name of the principal (can be signed by hand or through eSign), followed by the principal’s printed name;
+- Signature of the principal (can be signed by hand or through eSign) and their printed name;

-- Signature + printed name of the agent;
+- Signature and printed name of the agent;

-- Signature + printed name of the 1st alternate agent (if one was assigned); and
+- Signature and printed name of the 1st alternate agent (if applicable); and

-- Signature + printed name of the 2nd alternate agent (if applicable).
+- Signature and printed name of the 2nd alternate agent (if applicable).

-If witness(es) viewed the principal’s signature, they will both need to sign their name, write their printed name, the date they signed, and their full address.
-If it was viewed by a Notary Public, they will know which fields to complete (do NOT write anything in the “Notary Acknowledgment” area).
+If witnesses observed the principal’s signature, they will both need to sign their name, write their printed name, enter the date they signed, and provide their full address.
+If the document was signed in the presence of a Notary Public, the notary will know which fields to complete (do NOT write anything in the “Notary Acknowledgment” area).